 This metric shows the average latency for each operator on 3G connections as measured by Opensignal users.
 Latency, measured in milliseconds, is the delay data experiences as it makes a round trip through the network.
 A lower score in this metric is a sign of a more responsive network.

 This metric shows the proportion of time Opensignal users have an LTE connection available to them on each operator’s network.
 It's a measure of how often users can access a 4G network rather than a measure of geographic or population coverage.

-For this report, OpenSignal partnered with Costa Rican regulator Sutel to examine more than 117 million measurements collected from 9,581 consumer devices between Aug.
+For this report, OpenSignal has partnered with Costa Rican regulator Sutel to analyze more than 117 million measurements collected from 10,783 devices between Aug.
 1 and Oct.
-31 of 2017.
-We compared speeds, availability and latency on the 3G and 4G services of Costa Rica's three major operators: América Móvil's Claro, Grupo ICE's Kölbi and Telefónica's Movistar.
-Let's start first with LTE speed, a category where we have a new winner.
+29, 2018.
+We compared the 3G and 4G results from Costa Rica's three principle mobile network operators América Móvil's Claro, Grupo ICE's Kölbi and Telefónica's Movistar to see how each fared.